kwangjunahn/dion2-shard/README.md

     model.zero_grad()
 ```

-### Checkpointing
+#### Checkpointing under Compressed-DP Sync

-Dion requires synchronizing optimizer state before saving a checkpoint.
-Because of Dion's decoupled momentum, internal optimizer states will be different across the replicate mesh.
+Dion when `replicate_mesh_grad_sync = True` requires synchronizing optimizer state before saving a checkpoint.
+This is because of Dion's decoupled momentum, where internal optimizer states will be different across the replicate mesh.
 Call the `synchronize_for_checkpoint()` function to explicitly perform an all-reduce of optimizer states.
 This ensures the consistency of distributed checkpoints, since typically each state will only be saved by one process along the replicated data-parallel mesh.
 This function will be a no-op if `replicate_mesh_grad_sync=False` or no replicate mesh is used.

 If model parameters are `DTensor` type, the optimizer states will also be `DTensor`s.
 Checkpoints should be saved using [torch.distributed.checkpoint](https://docs.pytorch.org/docs/stable/distributed.checkpoint.html).